allex/rollup-plugin-resolve-id/README.md

 # rollup-plugin-resolve2

-Resolves import statements by using aliases and file extensions when bundling with rollup.
+Rollup plugin for resolves module by using aliases and file extensions, Also resolves the file when importing a directory.
+Based on [rollup-plugin-import-resolver][rollup-plugin-import-resolver]

-Also resolves the file when importing a directory.
-Based on [rollup-plugin-import-resolver][rollup-plugin-import-resolver] (sync with webpack resolve specs)
+**(sync with webpack resolve specs)**

 ## Install